slatedocs/slate/source/index.html.md

 signature is then base64 encoded.
 The HMAC SHA1 algorithm is described in [RFC 2104](http://www.ietf.org/rfc/rfc2104.txt).

-The data to be signed is composed of four parts concatenated with no separator:
+The data to be signed for GET requests is composed of four parts concatenated with no separator:

 * The 6 character string `method`
 * The name of the method being called